 - Avoid Drupal Webform.
 It was groundbreaking at the time, but it was never very stable, does not have test coverage (hence regressions), required a lot of clicking around for bilingual forms, and basically re-invents half of CiviCRM.
 I would rather focus that energy on having good "core" forms instead, or formbuilder.
 CiviCRM is a rather small community, we can't allow ourselves to divide ourselves into different sub-communities.
 As a service provider, it was a huge liability.
 Sorry folks, I know this will make some people really angry.

 - Use the CiviCRM User Dashboard.
 It can be improved, and we are slowly publishing extensions to improve it, but it provides a pretty good out-of-the-box experience.
-Stop creating custom Drupal dashboards (which often means: panels and a lot of views).
+Avoid custom Drupal dashboards.
+They might start simple and easy, but quickly grow into a new CRM, with a lot of Views and Panels and other less-supported modules.

 - Avoid custom programming as much as possible.